redbubble/yak/README.md

 #### RPM package

-Download the RPM file from the [latest release](https://github.com/redbubble/yak/releases/latest).
+Download the RPM package from the [latest release](https://github.com/redbubble/yak/releases/latest) page.

 You can then install it with